Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Field actions and symmetries on a dynamical lattice

 \emph{Local isotropy is a statistical property, not an exact local symmetry.} There is no underlying local $\SOd$ gauge redundancy; rather, the mechanism is that the distribution of $R_\mu(n)$ is sufficiently mixing and its correlations decay rapidly.
 We could quantify this via class functions $f:\SOd\to\R$ (e.g.\ $f(R)=\tr(R)$) and the connected correlator

-where $\langle AB\rangle_c := \langle AB\rangle-\langle A\rangle\langle B\rangle$ denotes the connected correlator.
+where $\langle AB\rangle_c = \langle AB\rangle-\langle A\rangle\langle B\rangle$ denotes the connected correlator.
 The quantity \eqref{eq:twist-corr} measures how rapidly the local frame rotations decorrelate with separation.
 In a near-rigid regime (dominated by global zero modes) one has $R_\mu(n)\approx I$ and the fluctuations of $R_\mu$ are small and long-range, whereas in a genuine twisting regime the distribution of $R_\mu(n)$ is broad and the connected correlator decays on a short correlation length $\xi_{\mathrm{twist}}$ (typically a few lattice spacings).
 This short-range mixing of local orientations is precisely the ingredient that can reduce axis-versus-diagonal (direction-dependent) cutoff artefacts in matter correlators at finite $a$.
-Note that $R_\mu$ and \eqref{eq:twist-corr} are invariant under global Euclidean motions $x\mapsto Rx+b$, hence are insensitive to the fixing of global zero modes.